New around here?

 How to take a Live photo: The Live photo feature is on by default.
 However, you can turn it on and off by tapping the burst icon on the tip right of your screen (if there's a line through the burst, it is turned off).
 To see the Live photos in action — go to your photos, hold down on the image, and watch the moment come alive.
 Practice on: iPhone 9, or any newer version of iPhone

 Note: We love Live photos, but be sure to check before you go to print your photos!
 Our editor cannot upload Live photos as the files are .heic rather than .jpg.
 Not to fear, you can easily convert the .heic file to .jpg, or you can turn Live off to snap a few still shots.
+To convert the files in Preview on Mac, go to File > Export.
+In the Format section, select JPEG or PNG and hit save.

 For a video sure to take everyone's breath away, say hello to Timelapse.
 This stunning technique will capture film frames at a slower rate than the rate used to view the sequence.
 From cities transitioning into the night to star-filled skies and clouds in motion, there are many occasions for breaking out your Timelapse camera effect — just be prepared to hold that camera still for about 30 minutes (cue the mounts and tripods!).